openstack/openstack-ansible/doc/source/install-guide/deploymenthost.rst

 .. image:: figures/workflow-deploymenthost.png

-The OSAD installation process recommends one deployment host.
-The deployment host contains Ansible and orchestrates the OSAD installation on the target hosts.
+The OSA installation process recommends one deployment host.
+The deployment host contains Ansible and orchestrates the OSA installation on the target hosts.
 One of the target hosts, preferably one of the infrastructure variants, can be used as the deployment host.
 To use a deployment host as a target host, follow the steps in `Chapter 4,